Whats 15 Percent Of 1000

 Common Misconceptions about Percentages

 • Adding percentages directly: You cannot simply add percentages without considering the base value.
-Here's one way to look at it: a 10% increase followed by a 10% decrease does not result in the original value It's one of those things that adds up..
+To give you an idea, a 10% increase followed by a 10% decrease does not result in the original value Simple as that..

 • Misunderstanding percentage change: Percentage change is calculated as [(New Value - Old Value) / Old Value] * 100. it helps to identify the correct base value when calculating percentage change.